 - National Botanic Gardens, Glasnevin

 - Rathfarnham Castle, Rathfarnham (Booking advised)

-- Teeling Whiskey Distillery, Newmarket Square (Booking advised)
+- Teeling Whiskey Distillery, Newmarket Square (Open Thurs-Sun and booking advised)

 Where’s the jacks (public toilets)?